PrairieLearn/PrairieLearn/docs/elements.md

 ## Deprecated Elements

+!!! note

-Note: The following PrairieLearn Elements have been **deprecated**.
+    The following PrairieLearn Elements have been **deprecated**.
 These elements are still supported for backwards compatibility, but they should not be used in new questions.

 ### `pl-prairiedraw-figure` element

 Create and display a prairiedraw image.

+!!! warning

-**WARNING**: This element is **deprecated** and should not be used in new questions.
+    This element is **deprecated** and should not be used in new questions.

 #### Sample element